 In Porciano di Lamporecchio, on November 26 don't miss Porciano e i Sapori del Natale.
 Tipical baked goods, vin brulé, music and crafts among the Montalbano hills.

-Arcidosso will present Natale di Luce (Bright Christmas), a series of events – starting from December 5th and ending on January 10th 2017 – that includes markets, an ice rink, light shows and many other initiatives.
+Arcidosso will present Natale di Luce (Bright Christmas), a series of events at the weekends – starting from December 8 and ending on January 7 – with markets, an ice rink, light shows and many other initiatives.

-The romantic hamlet of Lucignano will host the traditional Fiera Del Ceppo on December the 18th.
-Nativity scenes, a toy market, handcrafted leather products, Christmas decorations and typical food will make you dream.
+The romantic hamlet of Lucignano will host the traditional Fiera Del Ceppo on December 17.
+Nativity scenes, a toy market, handcrafted leather products, Christmas decorations and typical food (traditional desserts, truffles and pecorino cheese, honey and jam) will make you dream.

 The entire Tuscan region is full of Christmas events.
-Take a look at Toscana Events to check out them all.
+Take a look at more events on Visit Tuscany.